go-acoustic/UICaptureSDK-Modules/AjaxListener/README.md

 # README for the Ajax Listener module

 ## INTRODUCTION
 The Ajax Listener module implements functionality which allows the automatic logging of XMLHttpRequest (XHR) request and response data by the UI Capture SDK.
 This is accomplished by overriding the native XHR prototype object's open method and proxying the setRequestHeader and send methods.
 The Ajax Listener module may be useful in deployments where XHR data would otherwise not be captured in a Tealeaf session.
+Starting from Version 1.2.0, the Ajax Listener module supports automatic logging of request and response data through Fetch API.

 Apart from the Ajax Listener module, other mechanisms available to log the XHR request and response data include:
 #### TLT.logCustomEvent API